 - medical events, such as insanity or causes of deaths (including suicides and murders)

 - legal events, such as imprisonment or bankruptcy

 Please note that the exclusion of some of these events may lead to an incomplete picture of the family.
 This can be discussed at any time before the work is completed to help decide what you want included.

 My Commitment To You

 I offer family history research of the highest quality, delivered in such a way as to ensure you are happy with the service they receive and feel involved at every stage.
-You will be kept informed about the status of the research on a weekly basis.
+You will be kept informed about the status of the research on a regular basis.